Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Galaxy properties and sample selection

 \begin{itemize} \item \textit{Stellar mass} ($M_\star$): computed as the sum of all stellar particles. \item \textit{SFR}: calculated as the sum of the SFRs of gas particles flagged as star-forming (i.e., locally gravitationally unstable; \citealt{nobels24}).
-We adopt this measure of instantaneous SFR, but we verify that using $\rm 10\,Myr$ or $\rm100\,Myr$ averages, more comparable to observational tracers such as H$\,\alpha$ and UV luminosities \citep{kennicutt12}, does not significantly alter the results (see Appendix~\ref{appendix:mqg-selection}). \item \textit{Dust mass} ($M_{\rm dust}$): the total dust mass in gas particles (the sum over the $6$ species described in \S~\ref{sec:colibre}). \item \textit{Molecular hydrogen mass} ($M_{\rm H_2}$): the sum of $\rm H_2$ mass in gas particles. \item \textit{Stellar half-mass radius} ($r_\star$): the radius enclosing half of the stellar mass, measured in projected 50 pkpc apertures along the $x$, $y$, and $z$-axes, considering bound particles only.
-The final value is the average of the three projections to mimic the random viewing orientation of observed galaxies. \item \textit{BH mass} ($M_{\rm BH}$) \textit{and properties}: defined by the most massive BH particle within the fiducial spherical 50 pkpc aperture, considering only particles bound to the subhalo, as used in \citet{husko25}. \item \textit{Gas mass in/outflow rate} ($\dot{M}_{\mathrm{in/outflow},fR{\rm 200c}}$): the rate at which gas mass crosses into/out of spherical shells centred at $fR_{\rm 200c}=0.1R_{\rm 200c},\ 0.3R_{\rm 200c}\ \mathrm{or}\ R_{\rm 200c}$, with a shell width of $0.1\times fR_{\rm 200c}$.
-Here, $R_{\rm 200c}$ is the radius within which the mean density equals 200 times the critical density of the Universe.
-Gas particles are further classified by temperature: cold ($T_{\rm gas}<10^{3}\,\mathrm{K}$), cool ($10^{3}\,\mathrm{K}<T_{\rm gas}<10^{5}\,\mathrm{K}$), warm ($10^{5}\,\mathrm{K}<T_{\rm gas}<10^{7}\,\mathrm{K}$), and hot ($T_{\rm gas}>10^{7}\,\mathrm{K}$). \item \textit{Halo mass} ($M_{\rm halo}$): defined as the total mass of the group they belong to, as identified by the 3D FoF algorithm. \end{itemize}
+We adopt this measure of instantaneous SFR.
+We verify that using a $\rm10\,Myr$ averaged SFR does not significantly affect the results, whereas a $\rm100\,Myr$ average has a noticeable impact on the number densities at $z>3$ (see Appendix~\ref{appendix:mqg-selection}).
+These averaged estimates are more directly comparable to observational tracers \citep{kennicutt12}.
+In particular, photometric studies are typically sensitive to timescales of order $\sim100\,\rm Myr$ \citep[e.g.][]{alberts24, baker25}, while spectroscopic analyses can probe shorter timescales of around $\sim10\,\rm Myr$ \citep[e.g.][]{zhang25}. \item \textit{Dust mass} ($M_{\rm dust}$): the total dust mass in gas particles (the sum over the $6$ species described in \S~\ref{sec:colibre}). \item \textit{Molecular hydrogen mass} ($M_{\rm H_2}$): the sum of $\rm H_2$ mass in gas particles. \item \textit{Stellar half-mass radius} ($r_\star$): the radius enclosing half of the stellar mass, measured in projected 50 pkpc apertures along the $x$, $y$, and $z$-axes, considering bound particles only.
+The final value is the average of the three projections to mimic the random viewing orientation of observed galaxies. \end{itemize}